joakimk/docker_services/README.md

 For example, you could have your CI server create a tar.gz file every time a new database dump is available.
 Then getting the latest copy would be something like: `scp ci:/var/docker_services/postgres.tar.gz /tmp && docker_services restore postgres /tmp/postgres.tar.gz && rm /tmp/postgres.tar.gz`.

-At [dev.auctionet.com](http://dev.auctionet.com) we use this tool and others like it to restore any previously cached database or dependency for a given project, which makes our set up time very short for new developers or reinstalls.

 These commands does not work on services that does not have any mounted volumes, e.g. that don't persist data, like memcached.

 ### How environment variables are handled